42-AI/SentimentalBB/Setup.md

 It should be something like `curl -sfL https://direnv.net/install.sh | bash` depending on your OS.

 For more explanation on this tool you should read this page: <https://direnv.net/>.

+## AWS CLI

+The AWS Command Line Interface will be necessary to push your data to the remote s3 storage.

+Here are the steps you should follow for this: <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>

 # Initialize your repository